Strange and Difficult Times

 Notes on a Global Pandemic

-A devastating critique of the global inequities exposed by Covid-19, recording first-hand the injustice of Northern approaches to the Global
+A devastating critique of global inequities and prejudices exposed by Covid-19, and a vivid first-hand account of Africa’s pandemic.

-In this new collection, Nanjala Nyabola takes stock of the state of the world in a moment of crisis, reflecting on both the historical and the novel injustices that have shaped Covid’s starkly different outcomes between and within countries and communities.
-From vaccine distribution and mutual aid in the Global South to Western commentary on pandemics in Africa, Nyabola exposes a global society scarred by colonial legacies, nationalist competition and ingrained biases.
+In this new collection, Nanjala Nyabola takes stock of a world in crisis.
+Her incisive yet moving prose unpacks the injustices shaping Covid’s starkly different outcomes between countries and communities, and reveals rich societies’ shockingly inaccurate view of how her home continent has fared.
+From the hidden truth of fast action, mutual aid and transnational cooperation in poorer countries to the widespread falsehoods of Western commentary, Nyabola exposes a global society scarred by colonial legacies, lazy narratives and ingrained biases.

 Nanjala Nyabola is a writer and political analyst based in Nairobi, Kenya.
 Her work focuses on structural injustice, the intersection between technology and politics, and migration and human mobility.
 Her previous collection Travelling While Black, also published by Hurst, was shortlisted for the Stanford Dolman Travel Book of the Year.